CloudLabs-MOC/CloudLabs-SEED/Network Security/Firewall/Firewall.md

 nf_unregister_net_hook(&init_net, &nfho); // For Ubuntu 20.04 VM
 ```
 Hook functions.
 We give an example of hook function below.
 It only prints out the packet information.
-Whennetfilterinvokes a hook function, it passes three arguments to the function, including a pointer
+When netfilter invokes a hook function, it passes three arguments to the function, including a pointer
 to the actual packet (skb).
 In the following code, Line shows how to retrieve the hook number from the
-stateargument.
-In LineÀ, we useiphdr()function to get the pointer for the IP header, and then use
+state argument.
+In Line À, we useiphdr()function to get the pointer for the IP header, and then use
-the%pI4format string specifier to print out the source and destination IP addresses in LineÃ.
+the %pI4 format string specifier to print out the source and destination IP addresses in Line Ã.

 Listing 3: An example of hook function
 unsigned int printInfo(void *priv, struct sk_buff *skb,